Fort McPherson: Origins

 Situated on 487 acre and located four miles (6 km) southwest of the center of Atlanta, Fort McPherson is rich in military tradition as an army post dating back to 1867.
 It was during that year that a post was established in west Atlanta on the grounds where Spelman College is now located.
 Between the years 1867 and 1881, the post was garrisoned in turn by elements of the 2nd, 16th and 18th U.S. Infantry Regiments and the 5th Artillery.
 Their mission was to enforce Union regulations during the reconstruction period following the Civil War.

 In October 1881, Secretary of War Robert T. Lincoln directed that the lease of the site be surrendered and the buildings sold at public auction.
 In compliance with this directive, McPherson Barracks was abandoned by U.S. troops Dec.
 8, 1881.
 Part of the site was purchased by the American Baptist Missionary Society for use by the Atlanta Baptist Female Seminary, which later became Spelman College.
 The U.S. Treasury realized $17,264.40 from the sale of the buildings.
-March 3, 1885, Congress passed the Sundry Civil Bill, which contained an initial sum of $15,000 for the purchase of land and the erection of a 10-company post.
+On March 3, 1885, Congress passed the Sundry Civil Bill, which contained an initial sum of $15,000 for the purchase of land and the erection of a 10-company post.
 The task of site selection went to Maj.
 Gen. Winfield Scott Hancock, commanding general of the Division of the Atlantic.
 Five tracts of land amounting to 140.09 acre were purchased in September 1885.
 Capt.
 Joshua W. Jacobs, assistant quartermaster, was responsible for developing and implementing the first master plan for the post.

 That same year, Maj.
 Gen. John A. Schofield, chief of staff, suggested the new post be formally named in honor of Maj.
 Gen. James Birdseye McPherson.
 During the Civil War, McPherson participated in the Battles of Jackson and Vicksburg earning promotion to brigadier general.
 In 1864 he was in command of one of the Three Armies under the Major General William T. Sherman's Military Division of the Mississippi.
-He was killed while on a reconnaissance patrol during the Battle of Atlanta July 22, 1864.
+He was killed while on a reconnaissance patrol during the Battle of Atlanta in 1864.
 He is the highest-ranking officer to have been killed by position in the history of the United States, He commanded the Union Army of the Tennessee.
 US Army Engineers built a monument to him on the site he was killed in 1888, in East Atlanta and maintained to this day by the Sons of Union Veterans of the American Civil War, SUVCW.

 During the Spanish–American War, Fort McPherson served as a general hospital and as a recruit training center for nearly 20,000 men.
 Barracks were filled to overflowing and emergency tents were set up.
 It later became a prisoner of war (POW) facility, and by the end of July 1898, 16 Spanish Army prisoners were incarcerated in what is now the Post Chapel.